Midleton: Economy

 Local employers include retail, light manufacturing, food production, tourism and whiskey distilling industries.
 At nearby Whitegate is the state's first gas-fired power station as well as Ireland's only oil refinery.
 Many Midleton residents also commute to jobs in Cork city, Carrigtwohill or Little Island.

 Traditionally the main commercial and retail area of the town was on Main Street and this continues to provide shopping – primarily with local ownership.
 The commercial part of Midleton has also expanded to the old site of Midleton Mart, now called Market Green.
 A number of large retailers have outlets in Midleton, including Aldi, Lidl, Tesco and Supervalu.
 The Market Green shopping centre, opened in 2005 and containing a cinema, is located at the northern end of the town.
 The Midleton Farmers' Market is held on Saturdays.

 Midleton is also the home of the Old Midleton Distillery, a tourist attraction which includes the largest pot-still in the world.

 Geography

-The town is located in a fertile valley below hills to the north-west of Cork Harbour and the coast to the south.
+The town is located in a fertile valley below hills to the north-east of Cork Harbour and the coast to the south.
 In times past, the channel from the Harbour to nearby Ballinacurra (Baile na Cora, meaning "Town at the Weir"), was navigable by barges up to 300 tonnes.
 Due to silting over the years, the channel is now extremely shallow.